 You want the day you deliver your baby to be as calm and stress-free as possible, and knowing what to expect the day you give birth can help you be prepared.
 Read through each step below to learn more about what you’ll experience when you deliver your baby at Baptist Health.

 1. Arrive at Baptist Health and complete registration.

 When you arrive at Baptist Health, you should enter through the labor and delivery area of the hospital, where staff will guide you through the registration process.
-If you have pre-registered, you or your partner will have significantly less paperwork to fill out.
+To cut down on paperwork, we recommend you pre-register.

 2. Move to a labor and delivery room or suite.